OPUS4/opus4-bibtex/README.md

 bibtex.entryTypes.journal = article
 ```

-In case the type of a BibTeX record is not contained in the document type mapping, you can provide a default
+You can provide a default OPUS4 document type that is used when no mapping has been defined for a BibTeX entry type.
-OPUS4 document type that is used as a fallback.
 The default fallback is `misc`.

 ```ini
 bibtex.defaultDocumentType = misc